doctrine/orm/docs/en/reference/annotations-reference.rst

 most likely to provide documentation metadata for a tool like ``PHPDocumentor`` (@author, @link, ...).
 Docblock annotations are a tool to embed metadata inside the documentation section which can then be processed by some tool.
-Doctrine 2 generalizes the concept of docblock annotations so that they can be used for any kind of metadata and so that it is easy to define new docblock annotations.
+Doctrine ORM generalizes the concept of docblock annotations so that they can be used for any kind of metadata and so that it is easy to define new docblock annotations.
-In order to allow more involved annotation values and to reduce the chances of clashes with other docblock annotations, the Doctrine 2 docblock annotations feature an alternative syntax that is heavily inspired by the Annotation syntax introduced in Java 5.
+In order to allow more involved annotation values and to reduce the chances of clashes with other docblock annotations, the Doctrine ORM docblock annotations feature an alternative syntax that is heavily inspired by the Annotation syntax introduced in Java 5.

 The implementation of these enhanced docblock annotations is located in the ``Doctrine\Common\Annotations`` namespace and therefore part of the Common package.
-Doctrine 2 docblock annotations support namespaces and nested annotations among other things.
-The Doctrine 2 ORM defines its own set of docblock annotations for supplying object-relational mapping metadata.
+Doctrine ORM docblock annotations support namespaces and nested annotations among other things.
+The Doctrine ORM ORM defines its own set of docblock annotations for supplying object-relational mapping metadata.

 .. note::

-    If you're not comfortable with the concept of docblock annotations, don't worry, as mentioned earlier Doctrine 2 provides XML and YAML alternatives and you could easily implement your own favourite mechanism for defining ORM metadata.
+    If you're not comfortable with the concept of docblock annotations, don't worry, as mentioned earlier Doctrine ORM provides XML and YAML alternatives and you could easily implement your own favourite mechanism for defining ORM metadata.

-In this chapter a reference of every Doctrine 2 Annotation is given with short explanations on their context and usage.
+In this chapter a reference of every Doctrine ORM Annotation is given with short explanations on their context and usage.

 Index